 Saturday and Sunday: 1 pm to 7 pm

-(closed on Saturdays and Sundays during the Late Spring and Summer terms)
+(closed on Monday evenings and Saturdays and Sundays during the Late Spring and Summer terms)

 About the SACI Worthington Libray

 Thanks to generous annual grants, starting in 1998, from the M.S.
 Worthington Foundation, Inc. (formerly the Worthington Family Foundation), the library has been able to expand and evolve into one of SACI’s primary academic resources.
 The sustained support of the M.S.
 Worthington Foundation and contributions from numerous other donors over the years have enabled SACI to build a library collection of more than 12,500 books; over 32,000 images of key artworks, which range from classical to contemporary art; and 54 subscriptions to major art periodicals, making SACI’s one of the largest collections of English-language art magazines and journals in Florence.
 SACI also subscribes to JSTOR’s database of scholarly journals, ARTstor’s collection of over one million digital art images, and the on-line Questia library of over 60,000 volumes and 1,000,000 journals, newspapers, and magazines.